wonderful1/CNV-PG/README.md

 	HG002   -       HG002   HG002   ILLUMINA        HG002   HG002   -       -       -       -       -      --       -       569     95      568.177944      163.819637      -       35.41

-the Columns of "sample","mean_insert_size","insert_size_sd" and "coverage" are required in the step of feature extraction.
+the Columns of "sample", "mean_insert_size", "insert_size_sd" and "coverage" are required in the step of feature extraction.

 Run "$HOME/CNV-PG/CNV-P/CNV-P_predict.sh" to  classify candidate CNV: